rubocop/ruby-style-guide/README.md

                   ' and second part of the long string'
     ```

-* When continuing a chained method invocation on another line keep the `.` on the second line.

-    ```Ruby
-    # bad - need to consult first line to understand second line
-    one.two.three.
-      four

-    # good - it's immediately clear what's going on the second line
-    one.two.three
-      .four
-    ```

 * Align the parameters of a method call if they span more than one
   line.
 When aligning parameters is not appropriate due to line-length
   constraints, single indent for the lines after the first is also